VivaPayments/API/Plugins/opencart/Opencart 2.3/readme.txt

-Latest stable version of Viva Wallet for HikaShop.
+Latest stable version of Viva Wallet for OpenCart 2.3.
 To view download and installation instructions, see https://developer.vivawallet.com/e-commerce-plugins/opencart2.3.